Kariamba/guid/README.md

 * * *

 ## 1. CASES OF USAGE

 You can use it fo generate unique identifiers, which store some data.

 It is useful for shards of huge database.
 It can be used as key field for sharding logic also.

 Some times it's good idea to store some relations in GUID.

-For example:
-Schema of GUID (for more detail see section 3.1.):
+For example, schema of GUID (for more detail see section 3.1.):

 	<?php
 	  $schema = array(